On our most recent visit to Universal Orlando, we had a chance to stay at the Royal Pacific Resort. Here’s our full review from our family vacation!

 - Often sells out!

-For families that plan to spend most of their time in the theme parks, Royal Pacific is usually the best choice.
+For families that plan to spend most of their time in the theme parks, Royal Pacific is typically the best choice.
 It’s usually the cheapest hotel that will get you free Express passes, it’s very easy to access the parks, and the pool area is especially fun for kids.

 Where can I get the best rate for Loews Royal Pacific?